Canary deployments in OpenShift Service Mesh

 customer v1 => preference => recommendation v2 from '2-nqq9f': 326

-as we can see the request is routed to customerv1, because does not match the exact user header that we defined in the VirtualService:
+As we can see, the request is routed to customer v1, because it does not match the exact user header that we defined in the VirtualService:

 $ oc get vs customer -o yaml | grep -m2 -A15 http | tail -n4